 - Try to avoid applying moisturizers and serums to your eyebrows.
 This can block the follicular growth.

 - Sparse, short eyelashes.
 This one is easy thanks to Latisse!
 At $120, it’s not cheap but it really works.
 A few watch outs for the uninitiated; it can make your lash line a little red and irritated at first, and some cases have been reported where it permanently darkens the color of light eyes.
+Or, there are eyelash extensions which I happen to love but they’re expensive and require upkeep.
+It’s like having a puppy frankly.

 - Facial hair “The Fuzz” or “Hag Hair”.
 We all have The Fuzz on some level, on our mustache and lower cheeks, but when it starts to become visible in pictures and you can twist or braid it, it’s time to come off.
 All possible removal methods can be found from here.